Lahore Se Aagey: Critical reception

 Sarah Raza Ansari of Samaa TV rated 5/10 and said, "The whole story wraps off in this way on a good note."
 She added, "The plot could have been improved with a little effort."

 Asfia Afzal of Business Recorder also said for the improvement of plot.

 Rafay Mahmood of The Express Tribune said, "The film itself is nothing more than an extended chase sequence.
 The shots are neat and well-framed but aren't grand enough to explore the natural beauty, a cardinal sin when treating any road movie."

 Gibran Khalil of DAWN said, "Instead of embodying the spirit of a road trip film by evoking a smooth sense of movement, Lahore Se Aagey feels more like a collection of short sketches.
 I'll admit that it looks like the LSA team had a ball making the movie."

 Both critics rated the film 2/5.

 Shubham Bahukhandi of Dekh News rated 3.5/5 and praised its direction, while said that it has the worst screenplay ever and its music is not even average.

-Hamza Shafique of Dubai Desi Reviews gave 1.5 out of 5 Desi stars and commented, "Lahore Se Aagay for me is more like a standup comedy act which one might enjoy but not expect from a silver screen entertainer."